giellalt/giellalt.github.io/infra/HowToAddANewLanguage.md

-# Adding a new language to the Github infrastructure
+# Adding a new language or keyboard to the Github infrastructure

 Languages reside within the [GiellaLT](https://github.com/giellalt) organisation, and new languages should be added there.